Lipschitz constant $\log{n}$ almost surely suffices for mapping $n$ grid points onto a cube: Preliminaries, Convention and Notation.

 \section{Preliminaries, Convention and Notation.}

 Let us quickly summarise some basic notation which may not be completely standard.
 The dimension $d$ of the Euclidean space $\R^{d}$ in which we work will be considered fixed throughout the whole paper.
-Thus, all objects defined in the paper should be thought of as having a suppressed subindex $d$; for example $F_{n}=F_{n,d}$ and $\mc{G}_{(c_{n})}=\mc{G}_{(c_{n}),d}$.
+Thus, many objects defined in the paper should be thought of as having a suppressed subindex $d$; for example $F_{n}=F_{n,d}$.
 For a set $A$ and $k\in\N$ we let $\binom{A}{k}$ denote the set of all subsets of $A$ with precisely $k$ elements.
 Given $t\geq 0$ we write $\floor{t}$ for the integer part of $t$ and $[t]$ for the set of integers $\set{1,2,\ldots,\floor{t}}$.
-The symbol $\leb$ will denote the Lebesgue measure.
 Since powers of $2$ arise frequently in the calculations we take, for convenience, the logarithm function $\log$ with base $2$.
-We will also write $\exp(x)$ to denote $2^{x}$.
+We will also write $\exp(x)$ to denote $2^{x}$. \begin{convention} Let $X$ be a finite set, $N\in \N$, $\dagger$ stand for an abstract property and $\alpha\geq 0$.
+In Sections~\ref{sec:random} and \ref{sec:proof}, we write that a random set $S\in \binom{X}{N}$ satisfies